Monsef-Noubadji/LSB-Image-Steganography/README.md

 **$- Disclarm:**

-This script uses 3 channels at once for each pixel (RGB) , Improvement is welcomed  ;).
+This script uses 3 channels at once for each pixel (RGB) , Optimization through pull requests is welcomed  ;).

 Happy Coding :)